 - The chair is not necessarily the contest manager; however, the recommended contest manager should attend. - The organizing chair should check their current district Spring Meet Alignment on the UIL website for an accurate listing of member schools.
-Failure to invite a school listed in the alignment may result in reorganization. - A recommended meeting agenda is found on the next page.
-Planning meetings should be scheduled in September (Fall/Winter Contests) and November (Spring Contests) in order to select dates and facilities.
+Failure to invite a school listed in the alignment may result in reorganization. - A recommended meeting agenda is found on pages 66-67.
+Planning meetings may be scheduled prior to August 15th in order to select dates and facilities. - Information regarding planning for bi-district meets can be found on the UIL website.
+Look for "Bi-District Meets" under the High School One-Act Play link.

-Determine the Planning Meeting Status: As soon as possible after accepting your appointment as a junior high contest manager, you need to determine if a planning meeting for all district play directors was held.
+Determine the Planning Meeting Status: As soon as possible after accepting your appointment as zone or district contest manager, you need to determine if a planning meeting for all district play directors was held.

-- If a district planning meeting was held, organize the contest in accordance with the directors' suggestions and recommendations, approved by the Spring Meet director and executive committee. - Determine schools officially enrolled.
+- If a district planning meeting was held, organize the contest in accordance with the directors' suggestions and recommendations, approved by the Spring Meet director and executive committee. - Determine schools officially enrolled. - The tentative "Spring Meet Alignment" is posted on the UIL website and the actual OAP entries list will be posted on the UIL website after October 1.